-While unrestricted hotel Internet connections are becoming more common in some parts of the world, accommodation providers often still insist on making things difficult for guests with multiple devices.
+While unrestricted hotel Internet connections are becoming more common in some parts of the world, many still insist on charging extra fees and making things difficult for guests with multiple devices.

-Being able to connect one or two devices to the network may once have been fine, but many people now have several gadgets they'd like to use.
+Being able to connect one or two gadgets to the network may once have been fine, but many people now have several devices they'd like to use.
 The situation is even worse when traveling in a couple or group.

 Fortunately, like most things when it comes to technology, there are ways around these restrictions.
 Here are several methods of sharing your hotel internet connection, even if the manager would prefer you didn't.